Syncrofosatron/AWS-Cloud-Practitioner-Notes/README.md

 **Machine Image** - To spin up EC2 instances on the AWS cloud.

+Be sure to read about AWS VPC and endpoints.

  👩‍💻 Good Luck!) 👨‍💻

 - Neeraj Mishra (nmcnemis@gmail.com).